adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 <img src="../assets/edge-bridge-tutorial/mobile-property-all-extensions.png" alt="All installed extensions" width="1100"/>

-### 4. Configure a Rule to forward PII events to Edge Network
+### 2. Configure a Rule to forward PII events to Edge Network

-The Lifecycle for Edge extension sends app foreground and background events, and a rule needs to be configured in order to forward these events to the Edge Network.
-Note that there is no need to install Lifecycle since it is already included with Mobile Core.
+The collectPII API for Analytics does not send events to the Edge Network by default, and needs a rule to be configured in order to forward these events.

 #### Create a rule <!-- omit in toc -->
 1. On the Rules tab, select **Create New Rule**.
    - If your property already has rules, the button will be in the top right of the screen.
 2. Give your rule an easily recognizable name (**1**) in your list of rules.
 In this example, the rule is named "Forward PII events to Edge Network".
 3. Under the **EVENTS** section, select **Add** (**2**).